Ninadnj/TheMrStudio/replit.md

 - **English Exceptions Preserved**:
   - "THE MR" in hero title
   - "Nail & Laser Studio" subtitle in hero
+  - "Where Beauty Meets Precision" tagline in hero
   - "© 2025 THE MR Nail & Laser Studio.
 All Rights Reserved." in footer
   - "THE MR Studio" in chat widget header
   - "Created by The DNJ™ with 🤍 &" in footer credits